-We have two dedicated Family Support Workers (FSW), Lindsey Blackwell at the Juniors and Sandy Williams at the Infant and Nursery, who can support families, individual children and run parenting courses and social groups.
-The FSWs work closely together to ensure good continuity of care and support for families.
-We are also supported by the School Nursing Team, SEMH Team, Devon Inclusion Officer and Social Care to ensure continuity of provision and support for a child.
+We have a dedicated Family Support Worker (FSW), Lindsey Blackwell, who can support families, individual children and also runs parenting courses and social groups.
+She is based in both the Infants and Junior schools, therefore ensuring good continuity of care and support for families.
+We are also supported by the

+School Nursing Team, Behaviour Support Team, Devon Inclusion Officer and Social Care to ensure continuity of provision and support for a child.